 Are You Being Conformed or Transformed?

 Are you being conformed or transformed?
-This is a powerful question and can lead to a depth of self-reflection.
-Learn about the areas of your life and how to ensure transformation in today's blog.
+This is a powerful question and can lead to in depth self-reflection.
+Learn how to allow for God's transformation.

 A God Who Transforms Us